marcomarino123/magnopy/docs/source/cite.rst

 How to cite us?
 ***************

-If you use the package in ypur work, please cite in the following form:
+If you use the package in your work, please cite us

 .. code-block::

-    #TODO
+    magnopy.org

-Use the following BibTeX entry:
+Use the following BibTeX entry

 .. code-block:: LaTeX